 Entryway Hack for Growing Families

 Affordable solutions that maximize function at home are always winning ideas.
-So it is no wonder that this entryway hack is a very popular pin on Pinterest.
+So it is no wonder that this entryway hack is very popular.
 The unit is an old bedroom dresser painted turquoise.
 Afterward, small chalkboards were attached to each drawer.
-Now every member of this family has a place to put their grab and go stuff.Continue to 20 of 23 below.
+Now every member of this family has a place to put their grab-and-go stuff.Continue to 19 of 22 below.

 Minimalist Entryway With Pops of Greenery

-If you are looking to ditch all of the clutter in your entryway (including the furniture), behold this minimalist space by Antonia the German Blogger behind Craftifair.
+If you are looking to ditch all of the clutter in your entryway (including the furniture), behold this minimalist space by Antonia, the blogger behind Craftifair.
 On the left wall are Muuto Wood Coatrack Dots.
-A set of five costs around $150.
-On the right is a wall mounted storage box for keys, sunglasses, and other small items.
+On the right is a wall-mounted storage box for keys, sunglasses, and other small items.
 On top are a couple of small plants that infuse the space with a little greenery.
-The mirror above it all helps to brighten the foyer by reflecting sunlight from a... nearby window.Continue to 21 of 23 below.
+The mirror above it all helps to brighten the foyer by reflecting sunlight from a nearby window.Continue to 20 of 22 below.

-It is a common problem for renters — how do you add style and function to a room if you are not allowed to renovate — not to mention hang stuff on the walls?
-Medina, the décor blogger from Grillo Designs, came up with a couple of solutions.
+It is often challenging for renters to add both style and function to a room since they're usually not allowed to renovate or hang anything on the walls.
+Medina, the decor blogger from Grillo Designs, came up with a couple of solutions to combat these problems.
 First, she covered up the existing floor in her entryway with peel and stick vinyl wallpaper.
-(Bonus: vinyl wallpapers are somewhat water resistant and can be wiped clean, making them perfect for families with young kids.)
-Notice the wire magazine rack on the... wall?
-It was installed using a self-adhesive plastic hook.Continue to 22 of 23 below.
+(Bonus: vinyl wallpapers are somewhat water-resistant and can be wiped clean, making them perfect for families with young kids.)
+Notice the wire magazine rack on the wall?
+It was installed using a self-adhesive plastic hook.Continue to 21 of 22 below.

 Neutral Entryway Filled With Natural Materials

-Beautiful pieces in mostly natural materials are what makes this entryway by Studio McGee out of Utah so inviting.
+Beautiful pieces in mostly natural materials are what make this entryway by Studio McGee out of Utah so inviting.
 The light wood flooring is called Alta Vista Laguna from Hallmark Floors.
-This stunning console used for keys and bags is gray-washed Douglas fir.
+This stunning console used for keys and bags is a gray-washed Douglas fir.
 Its natural grain lends a rustic yet sophisticated touch to the foyer.
-Paring the unit with a set of woven baskets adds more storage space.
-To keep everything in the entryway from seeming too matchy-matchy a brass chandelier was installed... overhead for a little contrast.Continue to 23 of 23 below.
+Pairing the unit with a set of woven baskets adds more storage space.
+To keep everything in the entryway from seeming too matchy-matchy, a brass chandelier was installed overhead for a little contrast.Continue to 22 of 22 below.

-Practical Pieces Establish an Entryway in a Small Apartment
+Practical Pieces in an Entryway in a Small Apartment

-Several practical pieces helped Amy, the content creator at Homey Oh My whip up an entryway in a tiny corner in her apartment.
+Several practical pieces helped Amy, the content creator at Homey Oh My, whip up an entryway in a tiny corner of her apartment.
 To anchor the space, she added a narrow console table ideal for dumping little items like keys and mail.
-To personalize the nook she spruced up the table with a ceramic vase and a couple of candlestick holders.
-The black tray on the right is a catchall for itty bitty things like gum, jewelry, and a mini flashlight.
-The coatrack on the left is the perfect size for a... couple of jackets and handbags.
+To personalize the nook, she spruced up the table with a ceramic vase and a couple of candlestick holders.
+The black tray on the right is a catchall for small items like gum, jewelry, and a mini flashlight.
+The coat rack on the left is the perfect size for a couple of jackets and handbags.